-Connectivity plan for south of the Huron River: develop strategy for providing access to this property from the rest of the park
+Connectivity plan for south of the Huron River: develop strategy for providing access to this property from the rest of the park and community.
+In partnership with Green Oak Township and Livingston County Road Commission, identify a desired singular, concentrated access point with a defined road crossing to the park trail system from planned large residential developments south of Winans Lake Road.

-- Improve connectivity in park - Enhance user experience
+- Improve connectivity in park and community - Enhance user experience

 - Vegetation management of invasive species

 - Trailhead at Rickett Rd.

 - Alternative analysis for preferred route

+- Install planned aggregated access points to connect park with neighboring residential developments in coordination with Green Oak Township.